apache/flink-web/_posts/2022-06-01-final-checkpoint-part1.md

 - `finish()` marks the termination of the operator and no more records are allowed after `finish()` is called.
 It should only be called when sources are finished or when the `-–drain` parameter is specified.
-- `close()` is used to do cleanup and release all the holding resources.
+- `close()` is used to do cleanup and release all the held resources.

 # Conclusion